-FIRE DRILLS: Fire drills are held at least once each month during the school year.
+FIRE DRILLS: Fire drills are held at least 4 times a year during the school year.
 Directions for leaving the building are posted in each classroom and are reviewed by the teacher.
 No one is to return to his/her classroom until the all-clear signal is given.
 The signal for a fire drill will be a continuous blast.

 TORNADO DRILLS: Students will proceed to the school storm shelter areas as posted in each room.
-The bathrooms have been designated as storm shelters.
+Tornado drill will happen 3 times per year.